NJREA Scholarships

 • Has a cumulative grade point average of 2.75 or higher.

-Walter P. Krichling Jr. Trade, Vocational or Career & Technical Education Program two-year scholarship
+Walter P. Krichling Jr. Trade, Vocational or Career & Technical Education Program Scholarship

-This award is for $1,000 for one year (renewable) to a student who:
+This award is for $1,000 for one year (renewable for one consecutive year, if applicable) to a student who:

 • Will graduate from a New Jersey public high school, including vocational-technical and charter schools;